cosmos72/gomacro/README.md

   with `./FILENAME.go` (works only on Unix-like systems: Linux, *BSD, Mac OS X ...)

 * a Go code generation tool:
-  run `gomacro -w FILENAME.gomacro` to parse and execute the file.
-It will create FILENAME.go with the parsed and macroexpanded imports, declarations and statements.
+  run `gomacro -w FILENAMES` to parse and execute one or more files.
+  For each filename on the command line, gomacro will parse and execute it, then create a corresponding FILENAME.go with the parsed and macroexpanded imports, declarations and statements.

-  To parse and execute all files in the current directory, run `gomacro -w .`
+  To parse and execute all *.gomacro files in a directory, run `gomacro -w DIRECTORY`

 ## Current Status